CSerxy/cserxy.github.io/_pages/about.md

 Prior to UM, I received my honored bachelor degree in Computer Science from Chu Kochen Honors College, Zhejiang University in 2017.
 During my undergraduate period, I was supervised by [Prof. Fei Wu](https://scholar.google.com.hk/citations?user=XJLn4MYAAAAJ&hl=zh-CN).

-<mark>**I am actively searching for research positions in the industry, as well as postdoctoral and faculty positions in academia.
+***I am actively searching for research positions in the industry, as well as postdoctoral and faculty positions in academia.
 If you are aware of any openings, I would greatly appreciate it if you could let me know.
-Thank you!**<mark>
+Thank you!***

 I primarily working on Natural Language Processing and Machine Learning.
 My recent research focuses on below topics: